kudlaceksystem/Long-term-EEG-analysis-2_0/README.md

 - Functions directly called by getData function should be named ..Get...
 - Functions for manipulation of labels not directly called by getData should be named ..Lbl...
 - Functions for manipulation of signal files not directly called by getData should be named ..Snl...

-### Input
-Input to getData function includes: dsName, dsDescr.

-#### dsDesc
-First, dsDesc.Name must be defined.
-It is a A string column vector containing the names of the event types (often OSEL label classes).
-The other fields are named by the strings in dsDesc.Name.
-Each field contains a 2D cell array.
-Each cell contains a string or a string array.

-Columns: Characteristics of the event (must include onsN, i.e. onset in datenum).

-Rows:
-1. Characteristic name
-2. Characteristic data type (double, logical, ...)
-3. Name of the function which will calculate the values.
-4. Name of the label classes which will be used to get the values.
-5. Name of the label classes which will be used to ignore invalid EEG signal (typically contaminated by artifacts).